ChimeHQ/SwiftTreeSitter/README.md

 ### remove the dylib

 This **deletes** the dylib, so SPM links statically.
-I really wish this under the control of consumer of the package, but as far as I can tell, SPM does not support that.
+I really wish this was under the control of consumer of the package, but as far as I can tell, SPM does not support that.

     sudo rm /usr/local/lib/libtree-sitter*.dylib

 ## Building Language Libraries

-In addition to the runtime, tree-sitter you'll probably also want at least one language library.
-These are more complex to build than the runtime, because each lib requires a small amount of patching.
-It's a real pain.
+In addition to the runtime, you'll probably also want at least one language library.
+These are more complex to build than the runtime.
+In fact, I've struggled with them so much that I began adapting the runtime's Makefile for the parsers themselves.
+This is a [work-in-progress](https://github.com/tree-sitter/tree-sitter/issues/1488).
+But, if the parser you'd like to use doesn't have a Makefile, let me know and I'll help get it set up.

-There's [hope](https://github.com/tree-sitter/tree-sitter-go/pull/56) that language libs will soon have an identical build process to the runtime!
-While still manual, it is at least more straightforward.

-### check out the source

-#### modify binding.gyp

-An `xcode_settings` section needs to be added to `binding.gyp`.
-The `-isysroot` parameter could be unnecessary, depending on how your developer tools are installed/configured, and which SDK you want to build against.

-And, again, I would imagine these libraries support macOS versions lower than 10.13, but I have not tried.

-You should be able to use the [template](language-binding.gyp), replacing `tree_sitter_language_binding` with the language binding name.

-### build

-You need npm to build a language binding.
-Earlier versions of tree-sitter required a specific NPM version, but more recent versions are less picky.
-A standard NPM install should work.

-    npm install

-#### package and install

-    ar rcs libtree-sitter-LANGUAGE.a build/Release/obj.target/tree_sitter_LANGUAGE_binding/src/*
-    sudo cp libtree-sitter-LANGUAGE.a /usr/local/lib/

-#### make a .h

-To build against a language library, you'll need an .h file.

-You can use the [template](language.h), replacing `TREE_SITTER_LANGUAGE_H_`, `tree_sitter_LANGUAGE`, and the file name as appropriate.

-    sudo cp LANGUAGE.h /usr/local/include/tree_sitter/

-#### make a .pc

-This is useful when using SPM, but could be skipped if you are building/linking with another mechanism.

-There's a [template](tree-sitter-LANGUAGE.pc) file for that as well.
-Remember to fill in `VERSION` and `language` as needed.

-    sudo cp tree-sitter-changes/tree-sitter-LANGUAGE.pc /usr/local/lib/pkgconfig/
+And, if the parser does have a Makefile, then the process is identical to the runtime above.

 ## Suggestions or Feedback